ykkim123/ykkim123.github.io/_posts/2020-02-24-Bayesian-Linear-Regression.md

 $$
   H=(X^{T}X)^{-1}X^{T}
 $$
 is a projection matrix.
-Also, the sampling distribution of
+Also, sampling distribution of
 $$
   \hat{\beta}
 $$